Drew Landmesser

 took over from the founder, Carol Fox, and became General Director.
 Later,

-boy-soprano, turned administrator named William Mason acceded to that position.
+boy-soprano, turned administrator named William Mason acceded to

-Deputy General Director and Chief Operating Officer.
+(in 2021) is Deputy General Director and Chief Operating Officer.

 In my conversation with her, Krainik said she had had, “The